New to IMDS?

 Why do I have to use IMDS?

 All this is free?

-The usage of the browser based IMDS is free for the global supply chain.
+The usage of the browser-based IMDS is free for the supply chains of the IMDS participants.

 DXC Technology (former EDS) has developed and hosts the basic IMDS system.
 We have developed additional services that can be purchased for companies with a large amount of data to be entered or for requests that do not fall within the scope of the helpdesks (e.g. moving data from one IMDS company to another) (see IMDS Advanced Solutions).

 It is also highly recommended that you get training from a qualified source.
 If you cannot do that, then you need to read the information available:

 - After login, the Recommendations link in Help menu, particularly Recommendation 001 which deals with general structure and change management.
 Additionally, there are other recommendations that pertain to specific products.

 - Information Pages – Frequently Asked Questions (FAQ).
 Please feel free to use the Search box in the upper right.
 But if you just care to browse, the postings have been grouped by:

 - New to IMDS? > Reading for New Users > IMDS User Manual – this document is the User Manual for IMDS and useful for understanding how IMDS works.